vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 ---
 ## How it works

-The web scraper integration uses underwater the library **Beautiful Soup** to read first the whole website and then with the, so called, **CSS Selector** grabs the correct HTML element type (like an A, P, LI, TD or DIV element).
-This selector is normal used to style these element on a pages with CSS.
-Then find the corresponding **index** which contains the element you want to scrape.
+The web scraper integration uses underwater the library **Beautiful Soup** to read first the whole website and then with the, so-called, **CSS Selector** it grabs the correct HTML element type (like an A, P, LI, TD or DIV element).
+This selector is normally used to style these elements on a pages with CSS.
+Then find the corresponding **index** which contains the element you want to scrape/extract.\
-In the scrape integration you can define some extra templating to format and fine-tune the value.
+In the scrape integration, you can define some extra templating to format and fine-tune the value.

+Let's get started!

 ---
 ## Define the CSS Selector and Index

-These steps are needed to take to get the **CSS Selector** and **Index** value for the scraper:
+The following steps are needed to take to get the **CSS Selector** and **Index** value for the scraper:
-1. Get the whole webpage source into an online evaluate page
+1. Get the whole webpage source into an online evaluation page
 2. Find the corresponding CSS Selector for your text
 3. Strip the unneeded part from the CSS Selector
 4. Find the corresponding index
 <br>
-In this animation you see the steps in action.
+In this animation you see all these steps in action.
 <img src="images_web_scraper/web_scraper_animation.gif" alt="Define the CSS Selector and Index for the Web Scraper" width="100%">

-We use here the page https://callmepower.be/nl/energie/gids/tarief/prijs-gas, and we want the current gas price from 'Eneco Flex'.
+The page https://callmepower.be/nl/energie/gids/tarief/prijs-gas is used in this example, and the current gas price from 'Eneco Flex' is what we want to scrape.

 ### 1. Get the whole webpage source into an online evaluate page

-To test if the scraper will work in Home Assistant we use the evaluation page <a href="https://try.jsoup.org" target="_blank">try.jsoup.org</a>, this page will help us test the correct CSS Selector and index.
+To test if the scraper works in Home Assistant we use the evaluation page <a href="https://try.jsoup.org" target="_blank">try.jsoup.org</a>, this page will help us test the correct CSS Selector and index.

 * Go to the page <a href="https://try.jsoup.org" target="_blank">try.jsoup.org</a>
 * Click on the button **Fetch URL**